Mrs Barton, Mrs Plant and Mrs Craddock welcome our new Year 5 class.

 Oscar Romero’s feast day is the 24th March.

-Our virtues for this half term are Eloquent and Truthful
+Our virtues for this half term are Curious and Active

 Art - Printing